In New Book, Journalist Alleges Russian Links To Mysterious Deaths Abroad

 There are a number of cases in which the British government has obtained secrecy orders to prevent evidence being disclosed to inquests, which are the formal investigations into cause of death which take place when deaths in Britain are unexplained.

 I think the most striking example is the death of a man called Gareth Williams, who was a British spy who was found dead in his in the apartment, which was paid for by the British intelligence services in London.
 He was found zipped up and padlocked inside a large sports bag which had been placed inside the bathtub of his flat.
-The authorities very quickly shut that investigation down and deemed it as non-suspicious.
+The authorities very quickly shut that investigation down and deemed it as nonsuspicious.

-Now, I was able to talk to the murder detective, who was the first on the scene of Gareth Williams's death.
+Now, I was able to talk to the murder detective, who was the first on the scene of Gareth Williams' death.
 He said that he believed that the scene was too clean.
 It appeared to have been cleaned up and wiped down.
 There were no fingerprints anywhere in the flat.
 There were no [fingerprints] anywhere on the bathtub or on the bag's zipper, which is pretty much impossible if Gareth Williams had zipped himself into the bag himself, which ... was the line that the police ultimately took.
-But that investigation had been taken over by the counter-terror police, who are the unit who liaise most closely with Britain's intelligence services.
+But that investigation had been taken over by the counterterror police, who are the unit who liaise most closely with Britain's intelligence services.
 That detective was very strongly of the view that that had been done in order to conceal the involvement of some foreign states in Gareth Williams' death.
 What we were able to establish was that what he had been working on was strongly linked to Russia and that there was intelligence suggesting that he had been assassinated as a result of that work.

 On why the British government is reluctant to pursue these cases

 That's the really burning question at the heart of our investigation.
 And we've spent a huge amount of time talking to, I think, it's more than 40 current and former intelligence and law enforcement sources on both sides of the Atlantic to try to unravel that.
-And the answer is kind of complex and multi-layered, but I think at the heart of it is a desire by the British government to foster close relations with the Kremlin.
-Putin was very strategically important as an ally for the West in the War on Terror.
+And the answer is kind of complex and multilayered, but I think at the heart of it is a desire by the British government to foster close relations with the Kremlin.
+Putin was very strategically important as an ally for the West in the war on terror.
 He was seen as a critical ally in the Middle East and in Syria for many years.
 He was seen as a crucial part of the Iran nuclear deal and the resistance to Iran's development of nuclear weapons.
-There are many reasons on a grand geopolitical scale, why the West wanted to try to bring Putin in from the cold and try to cultivate an alliance with him.
+There are many reasons on a grand geopolitical scale why the West wanted to try to bring Putin in from the cold and try to cultivate an alliance with him.

 Then along with that, there is a huge amount of Russian money that has really propped up the British economy throughout the recession and beyond.
 And there is the central importance of Britain's energy investments in Russia, and the fact that Europe and Britain are pretty reliant on Russian energy to just keep the lights on.

 So there are lots of reasons why Britain has wanted to continue to curry favor with Putin.
-But on top of all of that, there's the fact that Putin's ascent to power ... came just before 9/11 and after that, really all of the focus of British and American intelligence gathering and security spending and resource was on the War on Terror.
+But on top of all of that, there's the fact that Putin's ascent to power ... came just before 9/11 and after that, really all of the focus of British and American intelligence gathering and security spending and resource was on the war on terror.
 The kind of capabilities of the elements of those agencies that are dedicated to monitoring Russian threats was really, really undermined by that.
 So there was also a sense in which Britain was weakened in its ability to detect and to respond to these threats — as well as being keen to keep the Kremlin close.

 On the threats Blake and her colleagues felt while investigating this story